 Further information about the syllabus used can be found on the AQA website.

 Homework set once per month for Years 8 to 10 on Google Classroom.

 One hour per week to include written work, completion of classwork or practice for practical work.

 Two/three hours per week.
-Includes written homework, preparation for new topics, investigations and practical work.
+Includes written homework, preparation for new topics, project and practical work.